Updated in November 2021.

 “Try reducing input fields on guest checkout forms to the absolute minimum required.
 Avoid asking guests to confirm their email addresses by entering it twice.
 Also, use features such as an address finder to cut down input entry for addresses.” – Kunle Campbell

 Let customers choose the payment method and the billing currency they want.
 If you are running an online shop, it is necessary to offer multiple payment methods because this could be a key growth area for such a business.
-Statistics show that 40% of shoppers have more confidence in an online shop if it has more than one payment option.
+Statistics show that in 2021 no less than 7% of shoppers abandoned their cart when there weren’t enough payment methods available to choose from.

-You’d be surprised about in how many countries credit cards are not the most utilized type of payment method.
-For example, in China, 54% of the total number of online orders are paid via Alipay, as stated here.
-Give this scenario, your shopping cart should allow choosing between different payment methods if you want to expand into competitive local markets.
-Make sure that the payment methods are clearly visible, and that express options are available for payment methods such as PayPal, where the user is redirected to another site to complete their order.
+Given this scenario, your shopping cart should allow your customers to choose between different payment methods if you want to expand into competitive local markets.
+Make sure that the payment methods are clearly visible and that express options are available for methods like PayPal, where the user is redirected to another website to complete their order.

 “Even if your site already has an SSL certificate and the information customers share with you is secure, they may not be too assured unless they can see some seals or symbols they trust.
 To reduce customer anxiety and assure them that their payment information will be safe with you, you need to add some trust symbols and/or guarantee statements on your checkout page.” – Shane Barker

-Movavi does it really well, by showing and emphasizing all of the above on their checkout page:
+Movavi does this well by showing and emphasizing all of the above on their checkout page:

-Depending on what you are selling, the checkout flow of your eCommerce store could have more or fewer steps than usual – three steps is ideal.
-Having a visual progress indicator where you show the number of steps before completing the order and describe each of them is very helpful for shoppers because they know exactly where they stand and what’s next, and a time estimation of their checkout process.
+Depending on what you are selling, the checkout flow of your eCommerce store could have more or fewer steps than usual.
+Having a visual progress indicator where you show the number of steps before the order is completed, with a description of each, is very helpful for shoppers because they know exactly where they stand, what’s next, and a time estimation of their checkout process.

 While mapping your checkout flow, make sure you don’t add too many steps, because it could backfire and lead to a decreased conversion rate.
-Some examples of checkout steps are Shipping & Billing, Payment, Review & Place Order, Order confirmation & Thank You, Share what you bought etc. Just make sure you don’t choose all of them.
+Some examples of checkout steps are Shipping & Billing, Payment, Review & Place Order, Order Confirmation, and Thank You, Share What You Bought, etc. Just make sure you don’t choose all of them.
 The secret to optimizing your eCommerce checkout page is to make the process look shorter.